DroneEngage FAQ

 I don’t understand many terms used in this wiki.

-Check the DroneEngage Glossary for definitions of terms like FCB (Flight Control Board), MAVLink, and JSON.
+Check the DroneEngage & Andruav Glossary for definitions of terms like FCB (Flight Control Board), MAVLink, and JSON.

 For a beginner’s overview, see What is DroneEngage? or Building DroneEngage Code.